Bertrand Russell: First World War

 Russell served on the National Committee of the No-Conscription Fellowship, shown here in May 1916 (back right).

 During World War I, Russell was one of the few people to engage in active pacifist activities.
 In 1916, due to his absence of allegiance to the war effort, he was dismissed from Trinity College following his conviction under the Defence of the Realm Act 1914.
 He later described this, in Free Thought and Official Propaganda, as an illegitimate means the state used to violate freedom of expression.
 Russell championed the case of Eric Chappelow, a poet jailed and abused as a conscientious objector.
-Russell played a part in the Leeds Convention in June 1917, a historic event which saw well over a thousand "anti-war socialists" gather; many being delegates from the Independent Labour Party and the Socialist Party, united in their pacifist beliefs and advocating a peace settlement.
+Russell played a part in the Leeds Convention in June 1917, a historic event which saw well over a thousand "anti-war socialists" gather; many being delegates from the Independent Labour Party and the British Socialist Party, united in their pacifist beliefs and advocating a peace settlement.
 The international press reported that Russell appeared with a number of Labour Members of Parliament (MPs), including Ramsay MacDonald and Philip Snowden, as well as former Liberal MP and anti-conscription campaigner, Professor Arnold Lupton.
 After the event, Russell told Lady Ottoline Morrell that, "to my surprise, when I got up to speak, I was given the greatest ovation that was possible to give anybody".

 His conviction in 1916 resulted in Russell being fined £100, which he refused to pay in the hope that he would be sent to prison, but his books were sold at auction to raise the money.
 The books were bought by friends; he later treasured his copy of the King James Bible that was stamped "Confiscated by Cambridge Police".